Anonymous

 Dear friend,

-Let us analyse the cause of this incident.
+Let us analyze the cause of this incident.
 Incidents like these happen when:

-a) Managers are made accountable to their deliverables and not for the organisation's culture as such.
-Creation of performance-centric culture is important but performance is also linked to the motivation or demotivation of the employees.
-They are not accountable to for the motivation of the employees.
+a) Managers are made accountable for their deliverables and not for the organization's culture as such.
+The creation of a performance-centric culture is important, but performance is also linked to the motivation or demotivation of the employees.
+They are not accountable for the motivation of the employees.

-b) Managers do not know components of organisation's culture and how it fosters or hinders the growth of the company
+b) Managers do not know the components of the organization's culture and how it fosters or hinders the growth of the company.

-c) Managers are not taught the importance of maintaining healthy interpersonal environment in the company.
+c) Managers are not taught the importance of maintaining a healthy interpersonal environment in the company.

-d) Managers are not taught how to give feedback, when to give and where to give.
+d) Managers are not taught how to give feedback, when to give it, and where to give it.

-Solution: - Rather than taking on the senior member directly, I recommend you submitting report on the meeting to the MD of your company.
-Again to whom you report that also matters.
-If you do not report to MD directly, then discuss this with the person to whom you report.
+Solution: Instead of directly confronting the senior member, I recommend you submit a report on the meeting to the Managing Director (MD) of your company.
+Also, to whom you report matters.
+If you do not report directly to the MD, then discuss this with the person to whom you report.
 Obtain his/her views.
-If your designation is too low then pass on buck upward.
-If you are also Manager then you may talk to your MD.
-The managers needs to be given feedback on the wrong method of giving feedback.
-She has violated basic principle of motivation i.e. praise in public and criticise in private.
+If your designation is too low, then escalate the issue upward.
+If you are also a manager, then you may talk to your MD.
+The managers need to be given feedback on the incorrect method of giving feedback.
+She has violated the basic principle of motivation, i.e., "praise in public and criticize in private."

-The incident must reach to the ears of MD.
-If MD also favours her then it goes on to show that he also is not interested in maintaining healthy organisation's culture.
-In that case, just wait for few more months/years and move on.
+The incident must reach the ears of the MD.
+If the MD also favors her, then it shows that he is also not interested in maintaining a healthy organizational culture.
+In that case, just wait for a few more months/years and then move on.

 Thanks,